 What if I don’t have any Reviews?

-By implementing an action plan and reputation management process (we recommend using software to automate this for you), you can start building your reputation and acquire online reviews from past customers.
+By implementing an action plan and reputation management process (we recommend using reputation marketing software to automate this for you), you can start building your reputation and acquire online reviews from past customers.
 But if you don't have any reviews, it's not something to put off.
 They influence consumer decisions, as well as help you to appear within local search results.
 The longer you wait to implement a review system, the more time you’re giving potential customers (and their friends) to become loyal to competitors.

 59% of consumers look at 2-3 review sites before they make a decision about a business

 87% of people say that a business needs a rating of 3-5 stars before they will use them

 There are lots of industry-specific review sites that can benefit your business, and then a few that every business should use.
 For home service professionals for example, having reviews on a site like Homeadvisor or Yelp may be beneficial.
 For a doctor, however, it would not be.
 A doctor would probably want to use a site like Healthgrades, while a tourist attraction or restaurant may wish to use Tripadvisor.

 But thankfully, no matter what business you have there are two review sites that rule them all: Google and Facebook.

 Facebook Reviews are like Referrals to an Entire Network